← Home

 12BA A1E9 2721 A29C 0A64 4947 E78D 937F 2B5D AEFA

-Phone call
+Phone call and SMS

 I enjoy receiving phone calls from people I know, so this is a reasonable way to get in touch with me if you have my number.
 Feel free to call to check something, see if I’m free for a chat, or inform me about something.

 I may not see the call immediately.
 When I’m at home my phone lives in a drawer and when I’m mobile it lives in my backpack.
 It’s also permanently on silent.
 This means I might miss the call.
-I will strive to ring you back as soon as possible, but if you just fancied a chat then please also drop me a line via email or SMS to let me know so I can call back at a convenient time.
+I will strive to ring you back as soon as possible but if you just fancied a chat then please also drop me a line via email or SMS to let me know so I can call back at a convenient time.

 I may also not be up for answering the phone.
 If I’m over-socialised, tired, or generally just needing some “me-time”, then I likely won’t answer the phone.
 If this is the case I’ll send you a message via an appropriate channel to let you know.